- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
 Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

-See how much you’ll pay for car insurance for your specific make and model in Tennessee.
+Find out how much car insurance costs for your car make and model in Tennessee.

 Guide: How to estimate car insurance using our car insurance estimator tool